deepz2609/deepz2609/README.md

 I'm a Computer Science Engineering student at VCET Puttur.
 My interests span across cybersecurity, ethical hacking, and coding.
 I'm passionate about learning and exploring new technologies, and I enjoy contributing to open-source projects.
 Welcome to my GitHub profile!

-## 🔭 What I'm Currently Working On

-- Exploring various cybersecurity topics and concepts.
-- Practicing ethical hacking techniques in controlled environments.
-- Enhancing my coding skills through projects and challenges.

-## 🌱 I'm Currently Learning

-- Expanding my knowledge in penetration testing.
-- Mastering Python and other programming languages for both security and software development.

 ## 💬 Let's Connect

 - 📫 Reach me at: [geekydeepz09@gmail.com.com]
 - 💼 Connect with me on [www.linkedin.com/in/deepak-kumar-470486289]
-- 🌐 Visit my personal website: [website.com](coming soon..)
+- 🌐 Visit my personal website: [deepz.tech]

 ## 🚀 Fun Fact